DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 1. Double click the *YourSolutionName.Win/Model.xafml* file to invoke the Model Editor.
 Navigate to the **Views** | **YourTaskClass_ListView** node and set `EditorType` to `GanttSolution.Module.Win.Editors.CustomGanttEditor`.

 > **Note**
 > This example is not a complete solution.
-Thoroughly test, extend and modify its code to meet your business requirements.
+You can test, extend, and modify its code to meet your business requirements.

 ## Files to Review
 * [CustomGanttEditor.cs](CS/EF/GanttSolution/GanttSolution.Win/Editors/CustomGanttEditor.cs)